Inspired by the work of

 During the season we casually observed invertebrate activity in the patch and took note of wild plants that establish in the beds.

-Online Store where you can find Forest Garden/ Permaculture Plants, Seeds, Cuttings, Bulbs, Rhizomes and Polyculture Multi-packs along with digital goods and services such as Online Courses, Webinars, eBooks, and Online Consultancy and finally we've added a Bulk Fruit and Nut Tree order form for Farms, Orchards, Nurseries, and Large Regenerative Landscape Projects.
-If there is anything in the store you would like to see but is not there, please let us know.
+Welcome to our Online Store where you can find Forest Garden/ Permaculture plants, seeds, bulbs and Polyculture multi-packs along with digital goods and services such as Online Courses, Webinars, eBooks, and Online Consultancy.
 We hope you enjoy the store and find something you like :) It's your purchases that keep our Project going.
-Thank you.
+Yuu can also find our full list of trees. shrubs and herbs for forest gardens on our website here

 The Results - 2016 & 2017